telerik/fiddler-everywhere-docs/installation/installation-procedure.md

 # Installation Procedure

+Steps to install Fiddler Everywhere client on your system:

-The Progress ® Telerik ® Fiddler Everywhere.exe file is available for download on [Progress website](https://www.telerik.com/fiddler-everywhere).
+1. The Progress® Telerik® Fiddler Everywhere installer is available for download on the [Progress website](https://www.telerik.com/download/fiddler-everywhere).

-Steps to install Fiddler proxy in your system:

-1. Click on **Download Now** button the web page.

-2. Redirects to a page providing OS choice (Default option is the currently used OS).
-Click **Download for <Your-OS-here>**, and **Progress Telerik Fiddler.exe** file gets downloaded.
+2. Click **Download for <Your-OS-here>** to start downloading the installer for the respective operating system.
+The default operating system option is determined based on the currently used system.

-3. Run the **Progress Telerik Fiddler.exe** file.
-The installation process begins.
+3. Run the **Progress Telerik Fiddler.exe** file to start the installation process.

 4. Create and login with your Fiddler credentials or use Google authentication login.